example42/puppet-playground/README.md

         vagrant provision Test_Centos6_64

 To test the code on all the running nodes

         vagrant provision

+## USE BUNDLED TOASTERS

+You can experiment with bundles of modules and Puppet code with the **toast.sh** script.
+It copies configurations from the **toasters/** directory to **manifests/init.pp** and **Puppetfile** and runs **librarian-puppet** to automatically install the required modules in the **modules/** directory.

+To show the available toasters:

+        ./toash.sh list

+To install a specific toaster:

+        ./toash.sh install garethr-riemann

+To install and directly test on the running boxes a specific toaster

+        ./toash.sh run garethr-riemann

+To show the status of currently installed modules and manifests/init.pp

+        ./toast.sh status

+To cleanup the modules directory, the Puppetfile and manifests/init.pp (Beware all the existing changes will be wiped off)

+        ./toast.sh clean

 ## CAVEATS

+### Broken Vagrant Boxes

 Not all the Vagrant boxes have been widely tested, they have probably old versions of the VirtualBox Guest Additions and maybe provide not updated Vagrant configurations.